pkiscape/ultimatecsr/README.md

 This tool allows you to:

--Define many subject fields such as Common Name, Email Address, UserID, Given Name, Title, Pseudonym and more!
+- Define many subject fields such as Common Name, Email Address, UserID, Given Name, Title, Pseudonym and more!
--Request v3 extensions such as Key Usage, Extended Key Usage and Basic Constraints.
+- Request v3 extensions such as Key Usage, Extended Key Usage and Basic Constraints.

 Example: